metrixsecure/Emeka-Nwadike/README.md

-<h1 align="center">Hi there👋, I'm Emeka Nwadike - Cybersecurity Specialist & IT Specialist</h1>
+<h1 align="center">Hi👋, I'm Emeka Nwadike - Cybersecurity Specialist & IT Specialist</h1>
 <h3 align="center">Welcome to my GitHub profile!
 I am a seasoned cybersecurity specialist and IT specialist with expertise in a wide range of technologies.
 I'm passionate about securing systems, optimizing IT infrastructure.</h3>

 <h3 align="left">-🚀 Programming Languages:</h3>